arashabe/UniDataTracker/README.md

 ## Installation

-To install and run StudentTrackApp, follow these steps:
+To install and run UniDataTracker, follow these steps:

 ### Step 1: Create the Database
 First, create a new database in SQL Server.
 You can name it `StudentDB` or any name of your choice.